Sometimes it’s a little better to travel than to arrive.

 This could never happen back home.
 Well, not at such a reasonable price.
 I don’t remember much after that because I slept through most of the one hour massage.
 If you have ever had a Thai massage you would know it is almost impossible to sleep while they contort you in all different positions, but I was so exhausted.
 My massage lady was struggling to get me to cooperate.

-I spent another night at Noph and Pet’s home, we had dinner, then sat up late at night chatting while they helped me plan where I would stay next and how to get to Chiang Mai.
+Later that night at Noph and Pet’s home, we had dinner, then sat up late at night chatting while they helped me plan where I would stay next and how to get to Chiang Mai.
 Pet taught me some common Thai language words and phrases that night.
 I think she would be proud to hear how much I’ve learned since then! 🙂

 On my 3rd day in BKK I went to stay at a familiar hotel.
 The Unico Premier Metrolink.
 It was the same one I had stayed in on my last night in Bangkok the year before.